runthee/MidnightCore/README.md

 * A simple add-on for MidnightFonts that allows you to create recovery flashable zips of the fonts available.
 This is for those who are switching ROM's or are leaving root behind or whatever reason!
 ### MidnightMisc
 * This package gives users a couple of tools and utilities that make debugging and other things easier.
 It is a home for any modifications or tools that do not need a home of their own.
 Will be regularly updated with user requests!
+### MidnightDNS
+* This package allows you to systemlessly change your DNS server for speed, security, protection or privacy benefits.

 After flashing, type 'midnight' in a terminal to begin.